 FB = Full bar

-Dog = Tables on sidewalk serve patrons with dogs
+Dog = Tables on the sidewalk or an outdoor patio serve patrons with dogs

 TV = Big Screens for sports viewing